Journey to 197 Countries: Exploring the world, one story at a time.

 Recent Posts

 After spending two nights in Nassau, I discovered a side of the Bahamas most cruise passengers never see.
-Here are 12 things that surprised me about visiting the country beyond the resorts.
+Here are 12 things that surprised me about visiting the country beyond the resorts. - Montevideo vs. Colonia del Sacramento: Which Is Better to Visit?

 Trying to decide between Montevideo and Colonia del Sacramento?
-After visiting both, here are the key differences in safety, cost, atmosphere, and things to do – plus which one I’d recommend most for your trip to Uruguay.
+After visiting both, here are the key differences in safety, cost, atmosphere, and things to do – plus which one I’d recommend most for your trip to Uruguay. - 3 Best Things to Do in Panama City on a Layover or Cruise Stop

 Only have a few hours in Panama City?
 Whether you’re on a cruise stop or a long layover, these are the 3 best places to visit – plus a few honorable mentions if you have extra time.